-Teamwork is essential to accomplish most organizational processes, and this holds especially true for security management.
+Teamwork is essential to accomplish most organizational processes.
+This holds especially true for security management.

-Segregation of duties and system functions involves splitting a core process into individual tasks, each of which must be completed by a different person.
+To segregate duties and system functions, core processes are split into individual tasks.
+Each of these tasks must be completed by a different person.

-To keep this process secure, a member of the IT department could hold the login credentials, the CEO could draft the message, and an administrator could proofread and approve it before the IT professional ultimately presses send.
+Instead, a member of the IT department could hold the login credentials.
+The CEO could then draft the message.
+An administrator could proofread and approve it.
+And the IT professional could ultimately press send.

-By delegating each step of a key process to a different person, the chances of a cyber criminal infiltrating the system and wreaking havoc is significantly reduced.
+Delegating each step of a key process to a different person significantly reduces the chances of a cyber criminal infiltrating the system and wreaking havoc.